-To summarize the effects on income inequality, Table 2 shows that quantitative easing reduces the Gini coefficient for gross household income from 43.14%, the value computed from the HFCS in 2014, to 43.07%.
-Remarkably, the 90% credible interval reported in parenthesis in the table does not include the value of the Gini in actual data, allowing us to conclude that the finding is also statistically significant.
-These results are in probabilities in the probit models (1) are country-specific.
-This factor turns out to play a very minor role to explain our results.
+To summarize the effects on income inequality, Table 2 shows that quantitative easing reduces the Gini coefficient for gross household income from 43.145%, the value computed from the HFCS in 2014, to 43.091%.
+Remarkably, the 68% credible interval (i.e., the range between the 16th nd the 84th percentile of the distribution) reported in parentheses in the table does not include the value of the Gini in actual data, allowing us to conclude that the finding is also statistically significant.
+These results are in line with recent analysis on the sensitivity of individual incomes to business cycle and monetary policy.
+For example, Alves et al. (2020) and Heathcote et al. (2020) estimate that individuals with lower earnings are particularly sensitive to aggregate fluctuations.
+Similarly, Broer et al. (2020) find in German data that earnings in the bottom tail of the distribution are particularly sensitive to monetary policy shocks.
+In addition, they report that income risk for the poor is almost entirely extensive (due to labor market transitions) while, for individuals with higher incomes, intensive risk is much more important.27 These